rancher/docs/content/rancher/v2.5/en/monitoring-alerting/dashboards/_index.md

 **Result:** The Alertmanager UI opens in a new tab.
 For help with configuration, refer to the [official Alertmanager documentation.](https://prometheus.io/docs/alerting/latest/alertmanager/)

-For more information on configuring Alertmanager in Rancher, see [this page.](./configuration/alertmanager)

 <figcaption>The Alertmanager UI</figcaption>
 ![Alertmanager UI]({{<baseurl>}}/img/rancher/alertmanager-ui.png)

 ### Viewing Default Alerts

-To see alerts that are fired by default, go to the [Alertmanager UI](./alertmanager-ui) and click **Expand all groups.**
+To see alerts that are fired by default, go to the Alertmanager UI and click **Expand all groups.**

 # Prometheus UI